-4.1 Unauthorised Building Works - No approval
+4.6.1 Unauthorised Building Works - No approval

 A development consent or construction certificate cannot be issued retrospectively for building works already constructed.
-Building work carried out without a development consent or a complying development certificate or a construction certificate, which do not fulfil the criteria of Council's Exempt and Complying Development Code are deemed to be unauthorised.
+Building work carried out without a development consent, a complying development certificate or a construction certificate which do not fulfil the development standards as set-out the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 are deemed to be unauthorised.

-Action to be taken by Council will depend on whether the building work complies or does not comply with Council's policies and other relevant legislation, and the extent of the work undertaken.
+Action to be taken by Council will depend on whether the building work complies or does not comply with Council's policies, other relevant legislation and the extent of the work undertaken.